YouTube

 FINAL THOUGHTS

-I’ll not lie the day was good, it was amazing to be back at Maya Bay and Koh Phi Phi, both probably highlights of my trip but getting back on dry land was not underrated.
+I’ll not lie the day was good.
+It was amazing to be back at Maya Bay and Koh Phi Phi, both probably highlights of my trip but getting back on dry land was not underrated.

 NEXT UP